-• Keep active: exercise or go for a walk daily.
+Keep active: exercise or go for a walk daily.

-- Sleep well: sleeping supports your physical and mental health. - Drink plenty of water: this supports your focus and energy levels.
+- Sleep well: sleeping supports your physical and mental health. - Drink plenty of water: this supports your focus and energy levels. - Find a balance between school and doing the things you enjoy:

-• Find a balance between school and doing the things you enjoy: make time every week to continue doing the things which you enjoy.
+make time every week to continue doing the things which you enjoy.

 Talk: talk to an adult you trust if you feel overwhelmed or need support.
-Your parents/ guardians, Guidance Counsellors, tutor, SPHE teacher, our Wellbeing Coordinator Mr. Meredith, or your Year Head are available to offer you support.
+Your parents/ guardians, Guidance Counsellors, tutor, SPHE teacher, Wellbeing Coordinator or your Year Head are available to offer you support.